Edgar Kaufmann Jr.: Personal life

 Kaufmann strongly supported his father's decision to commission Frank Lloyd Wright for the famous 1936 Fallingwater house over Bear Run, in Stewart Township, Pennsylvania.
 After his father's death in 1955, Kaufmann inherited the Fallingwater house, continuing to use and share it as a mountain retreat until 1963.
 Then, he entrusted the Wright structures and several hundred acres of the surrounding pristine Laurel Highlands lands in the Allegheny Mountains to the Western Pennsylvania Conservancy as an architectural house museum and conservation open space preserve, in memory of his parents.
 Kaufmann was also among the public figures at the core of the effort to save Olana, the home of Frederic Edwin Church, before it was designated a National Historic Landmark in 1965 and subsequently became a New York State Historic Site.

 Kaufmann, who did not marry and had no children, died in 1989.
-His ashes were scattered around the property at Fallingwater by his partner Paul Mayén, with whom he shared his life since the 1950s.
-Mayén oversaw the building of the Fallingwater pavilion from 1979 to 1981, which houses the café, gift store, and visitor’s center at Fallingwater.
+His ashes were scattered around the property at Fallingwater by his partner Paul Mayén, with whom he had shared his life since the 1950s.
+Mayén oversaw the building of the Fallingwater pavilion from 1979 to 1981, which houses the café, gift store, and visitor's center at Fallingwater.
 Following his own death in 2000, Mayén's ashes were also scattered at Fallingwater in accordance with his wishes.

 After his death, 21 pieces of his collection of art and sculpture were auctioned off at Sotheby's in New York.
 They included Mondrian's Facade in Tan and Grey and Composition in a Square, Klee's Face of a Flower, Picasso's Guitar and Pink Fruit Dish, Braque's Harlequin, a Matisse's Nude With Pink Shoes, Léger's Forms in Contrast and Acrobats, de Kooning's Untitled III, Calder's Little Tree, Monet's Waterlilies, Duchamp's Small Horse, Giacometti's Woman With a Broken Shoulder, and Miró's Bird Flying Toward a Silver Tree.